×

 There are two primary varieties of throat cancer:

-• Laryngeal cancer – Your vocal cords are located in your voice box (larynx), which is located at the base of your throat.
+• Laryngeal Cancer – Your vocal cords are located in your voice box (larynx), which is located at the base of your throat.

 Doctors further segment these groups by identifying them geographically.
 You could develop pharyngeal carcinoma if you: